Frequently Asked questions

 HOW CAN I LEARN MORE ABOUT PLANNED CONSTRUCTION IN MY AREA?

-This website will provide up-to-date information about planned construction.
-As each component of the project progresses, the website, social media, and publications will provide regular construction updates.
+As each component of the project progresses, this website, social media, and publications will provide construction updates.
 We will hold public meetings to present details of the proposed improvements.
 Information presented at those meetings will be available on this website.
+For traveler information, real time construction and roadway condition alerts, the public can access Iowa’s 511 system through web and mobile applications.
+Please visit www.511ia.org

 WHAT ARE THE OVERALL CONSTRUCTION PLANS FOR THE I-80/I-380 SYSTEMS INTERCHANGE?

-I-80 will be widened to six lanes (plus auxiliary lanes) with full 12-foot shoulders through the study area.
-I-380 will be widened to six lanes for approximately four miles to approximately 2 miles north of the Forevergreen Road interchange.
+I-80 will be widened to six lanes (plus auxiliary lanes) between Ireland Avenue and I-380 and 8-lanes plus auxiliary lanes between I-380 and Coral Ridge Avenue.
+I-380 will be widened to six lanes from I-80 to approximately 1 mile north of the Forevergreen Road interchange.
 U.S. 218/Iowa 27 will be widened to six lanes from the interchange to approximately two miles south of I-80.
-These I-380/U.S. 218/Iowa 27 segments will also have full 12-foot shoulders.
-You’ll notice work starting in the area as soon as the fall 2018.
+Auxiliary lanes (lanes between ramps) will be added in some locations along I-80 and I-380 in the project area.

 HOW WILL I KNOW ABOUT TRAFFIC IMPACTS IN MY AREA?